 Families will be able to follow their child’s progress thanks to our parent communication program (Daily journals sent by the Centre Manager to your email, Direct exchange with your child’s educator, Centre events you can attend, and newsletter).

 Come and visit our beautiful Centres!

-Kids Club Childcare is known for having the most beautiful centres in Sydney.
+Kids Club Childcare are known for having the most beautiful centres in Sydney and the ACT.
 View a virtual tour here.
 We believe the best start to your child’s future begins at Kids Club.
 A statement we can make sure to our commitment and practices in (4) key areas: Child-Led Learning, Stimulating Environments, Healthy Nutrition and Experienced Educators.

 Book your tour now!
 Call us on 1 300 543 725